Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Results

-To further illustrate the successful outcome of this procedure, we show the best and worst snapshots for each target from the K-Means clustering in Fig.~\ref{fig:design-snapshots}.
-Visual inspection reveals that tightly clustered points in latent space such as (f) appear very similar, while those with a higher variance like (h) exhibit different local environments (as indicated by colors) and global morphology.
-To be clear, we emphasize that each target was matched with five sequences with five replicas each, so the configuration shown to the right of each panel (a)-(h) is the worst of 25 possible snapshots targeting that morphology.
+To further illustrate the successful outcome of this procedure, we show the best and worst snapshots for each archetypal structure target in Fig.~\ref{fig:design-snapshots}.
+Visual inspection reveals that tightly clustered points in latent space such as (a) appear very similar, while those with a higher variance like (c) exhibit slightly different morphology.
+To be clear, we emphasize that each target was matched with five sequences with five replicas each, so the configuration shown to the right of each panel (a)-(f) is the worst of 25 possible snapshots targeting that morphology.
+An equivalent figure is available in the ESI\dag for the structures depicted in Fig.~\ref{fig:full-design}(b).
+Note that those tend to exhibit greater variance as indicated by the larger ellipses compared to Fig.~\ref{fig:full-design}(a).